 All businesses operating in Esquimalt require either a valid business licence or a valid Intermunicipal business licence.
 This applies to all resident businesses, including home occupations, commercial, professional offices, owners of rental apartment properties, and all non-resident businesses.

 A “home occupation” or home-based business refers to the making, servicing or repairing of goods, or the provision of services for hire from a residence.
 To qualify for a Home-based Business Licence, the applicant must comply with Section 13 Home Occupations of Zoning Bylaw, 1992, No. 2050, as amended.
 Click here for Section 13 of the bylaw.

 Apply for a business licence

 - Before you sign a lease, it’s important for prospective business owners who are applying for business licences to check with the Development Services Department to make sure your business is a permitted use on the property you wish to lease or buy.

 - New businesses can obtain a list of the required permits and licences from all three levels of government through the BizPaL web-based application.

 - Before you apply for a Business Licence, contact the Vancouver Island Health Authority, Health Protection and Environmental Services Branch, at 250-519-3648 to determine if your business requires a Health Inspection Certificate.

 Notices are mailed at the end of each year to all active businesses.
-Business Licence fees are due and payable by January 31st of each year.
+Business licence fees are due annually and are payable by January 31.
 A $25 late fee will apply to all (renewal) business licence accounts as of February of that renewal year.
 All businesses must have a valid licence to legally operate in the Township of Esquimalt.

-If you receive a Business Licence Renewal invoice but your business has ceased to operate, please sign and return the invoice, stating “CLOSED”, or contact the Business Licence Clerk at 250-414-7157.
+If you receive a Business Licence Renewal invoice but your business has ceased to operate, please sign and return the invoice, stating “CLOSED”, or call 250-414-7136 for more information.